erikhant/bookshelfApp-dev/README.md

 Chrome: `inspect -> application -> Local storage -> klik kanan -> delete`

 ## LICENSE
-The code and styles are licensed under the MIT license.
-Obviously you should not use the content of this repo in your own resume.😉
+The code and styles are licensed under the MIT license